Designing communication systems via iterative improvement: error correction coding with Bayes decoder and codebook optimized for source symbol error: Concluding remarks

 The cases of a nonuniform prior distribution for the source symbols or the addition of source (entropy) coding result in a more complicated source symbol posterior distribution, Bayes estimator and the function $v$ used in the heuristic.
 In addition, the function $v$ can be amended to optimize for multiple noise SNR's.
 Furthermore, noise models and parameters can be estimated by sending intermittent probe bits through the channel \cite{ahn:channel-probe:2002}.
 Finally, different codebooks can be used (and the codebook choice communicated between the transmitter and the receiver) based on the (estimated) noise models and/or parameters.

 In order to use a single codebook minimizing a specific objective function $v$, we assume the same semantics for the data that is being transmitted.
 This is a reasonable assumption especially for the data transfer of large scale data sets where nearly all of the data are of the same type.
 For instance, in the transmission of speech or other multimedia information, various header information is sent to allow the receiver to know what type of data (e.g. DCT coefficients, ASCII, etc.) are being sent and different codebooks can be used depending on the type of data that is being sent.
+These topics will be discussed in a future paper.